Warlord Era: Southern factions

+Foreign powers

+During the Warlord Period (as was the case from the late Qing period until the Second Sino-Japanese War), the strongest bureaucratic body in China was the foreign-controlled China Maritime Customs Service.
+A bureau of the Chinese government, the Customs Service was staffed and controlled by the foreign imperialist powers.
+By consensus, the foreign powers agreed that they (and the Customs Service) would only recognise the regime which held Beijing at a given time as the government.
+Through its financial powers, the Customs Service could influence various other warlords.

+Foreign consuls regularly met in Shanghai during the Warlord period.
+The policies enacted by these foreign consuls functionally became the law of China.

 North

 This military symbol was based on the Five Races Under One Union flag.

 The death of Yuan Shikai split the Beiyang Army into two main factions.
 The Zhili and Fengtian clique were in alliance with one another, while the Anhui clique formed their own faction.
-International recognition was based on the presence in Beijing, and every Beiyang clique tried to assert their dominance over the capital to claim legitimacy.
+International recognition was based on the presence in Beijing, and every Beiyang clique tried to assert its dominance over the capital to claim legitimacy.

 Duan Qirui and Anhui dominance (1916–1920)

 While Li Yuanhong replaced Yuan Shikai as the President after his death, the political power was in the hands of Premier Duan Qirui.
 The government worked closely with the Zhili clique, led by Vice President Feng Guozhang, to maintain stability in the capital.
 Continuing military influence over the Beiyang government led to provinces around the country refusing to declare their allegiance.
 The debate between the President and the Premier on whether or not China should participate in the First World War was followed by political unrest in Beijing.
 Both Li and Duan asked Beiyang general Zhang Xun, stationed in Anhui, to militarily intervene in Beijing.
 As Zhang marched into Beijing on 1 July, he quickly dissolved the parliament and proclaimed a Manchu Restoration.
 The new government quickly fell to Duan after he returned to Beijing with reinforcements from Tianjin.
-As another government formed in Beijing, Duan's fundamental disagreements over national issues with the new President Feng Guozhang led to Duan's resignation in 1918.
-The Zhili clique forged an alliance with the Fengtian clique, led by Zhang Zuolin, and defeated Duan in the critical Zhili–Anhui War in July 1920.
+As another government was formed in Beijing, Duan's fundamental disagreements over national issues with the new President Feng Guozhang led to Duan's resignation in 1918.
+The Zhili clique allied with the Fengtian clique, led by Zhang Zuolin, and defeated Duan in the critical Zhili–Anhui War in July 1920.